planetary-social/nos-crossposting-service/README.md

-# Nos Notification Service
+# Nos Crossposting Service

 ## Building and running

-Buid the program like so:
+Build the program like so:

-    $ go build -o notification-service ./cmd/notification-service
+    $ go build -o crossposting-service ./cmd/crossposting-service
-    $ ./notification-service
+    $ ./crossposting-service

 The program takes no arguments.
 There is a Dockerfile available.